Ukraine presses on with counteroffensive; Russia uses drones | Law-Order

 Russia's loss of the eastern city of Lyman, which it had been using as a transport and logistics hub, is a new blow to the Kremlin as it seeks to escalate the war by illegally annexing four regions of Ukraine and heightening threats to use nuclear force.

-Russia's military didn't comment on the situation in Lyman on Sunday, after announcing Saturday that it was withdrawing its forces there to more favorable positions.
+Russia's military didn't comment Sunday on Lyman, after announcing Saturday that it was withdrawing its forces there to more favorable positions.

-The British military described the recapture of Lyman as a “significant political setback” for Moscow.
-Taking the city paves the way for Ukrainian troops to potentially push farther into Russian-occupied territory.
+The British military described the recapture of Lyman as a “significant political setback” for Moscow, and Ukraine appeared to swiftly capitalize on its gains.

-In southern Ukraine, Zelenskyy's hometown of Krivyi Rih came under Russian attack by a suicide drone that destroyed two stories of a school early on Sunday, said Valentyn Reznichenko, governor of Ukraine's Dnipropetrovsk region.

-Russia in recent weeks has begun using Iranian-made suicide drones to attack targets in Ukraine.

-In southern Ukraine, the Ukrainian air force shot down five Iranian-made drones overnight, while two others made it through air defences.
+Hours after Zelenskyy's announcement, Ukrainian media shared an image of Ukrainian troops carrying the country's yellow-and-blue flag in front of a statue marking the village of Torske, 15 kilometers (9 miles) east of Lyman and within sight of the Russian-held Luhansk region.
+Shortly later, a video posted online showed one Ukrainian soldier saying that Kyiv's forces had begun to target the city of Kreminna, just across the border in Luhansk.
+Outgoing artillery could be heard in the background.
+Russian military correspondents also acknowledged Ukrainian attacks targeting Kreminna.
+In another online photo, an Ukrainian soldier stood before giant watermelon landmark just south of the village of Novovorontsovka on the banks of the Dnieper River, along the Russian-controlled province of Kherson's northern edge.
+A Ukrainian flag flew above the statue as several apparently deactivated landmines lay beside it.
+While Ukrainian forces did not immediately acknowledge a breakthrough, writers close to the Russian military have described a new offensive by Kyiv in the Kherson region.
+In southern Ukraine, Zelenskyy's hometown of Krivyi Rih came under Russian attack by a suicide drone that destroyed two stories of a school early Sunday, the regional governor said.
+The Ukrainian air force said Sunday it shot down five Iranian-made drones overnight, while two others made it through air defenses.

-A car carrying four men who wanted to forage for mushrooms in a forest in Ukraine's Chernihiv region struck a mine, exploding the vehicle and killing all those inside, local authorities said on Sunday.
+A car carrying four men seeking to forage for mushrooms in Ukraine's Chernihiv region struck a mine, killing all those inside, authorities said Sunday.

-Russian attacks also targeted the city of Zaporizhzhia, Ukrainian authorities said on Sunday.
-Ukraine's military carried out strikes on multiple Russian command posts, ammunition depots and two S-300 anti-aircraft batteries.
+Russian attacks also targeted the city of Zaporizhzhia, Ukrainian authorities said Sunday.
+And Ukraine's military said Sunday it carried out strikes on multiple Russian command posts, ammunition depots and two S-300 anti-aircraft batteries.

 The reports of military activity couldn't be immediately verified.